goauthentik/authentik/website/integrations/services/meshcentral/index.md

 Restart the MeshCentral server instance and browse to `https://meshcentral.company`, and you should be greeted with a new button to allow signing in with OIDC:

 ![MeshCentral sign-in page with OIDC enabled](meshcentral.png)

+>Should you need to enable any advanced OIDC configurations, please see [Using the OpenID Connect Strategy on MeshCentral](https://ylianst.github.io/MeshCentral/meshcentral/openidConnectStrategy/).